P. L. Travers: Disney version

-The musical film adaptation Mary Poppins was released by Walt Disney Pictures in 1964.
-Primarily based on the original 1934 novel of the same name, it also lifted elements from the 1935 sequel Mary Poppins Comes Back.
-The novels were loved by Disney's daughters when they were children, and Disney spent 20 years trying to purchase the film rights to Mary Poppins, which included visits to Travers at her home in London.
+Among the fans of the Mary Poppins novels were the two young daughters of Walt Disney.
+Beginning in the 1940s, Disney made efforts to purchase the film rights to Mary Poppins, which included visits to Travers at her home in London.
 In 1961, Travers arrived in Los Angeles on a flight from London, her first-class ticket having been paid for by Disney, and finally agreed to sell the rights, in no small part because she was financially in dire straits.
-Travers was an adviser in the production, but she disapproved of the Poppins character in its Disney version; with harsher aspects diluted, she felt ambivalent about the music and she so hated the use of animation that she ruled out any further adaptations of the series.
-She received no invitation to the film's star-studded première until she "embarrassed a Disney executive into extending one".
+Travers was an adviser in the production, but she disapproved of the softened Poppins character in its Disney version.
+She felt ambivalent about turning the story into a musical, and she so hated the use of animation that she ruled out any further adaptations of the series.
+Walt Disney Pictures released Mary Poppins in 1964.
+Travers received no invitation to the film's star-studded Hollywood premiere until she "embarrassed a Disney executive into extending one".
 At the after-party, she said loudly, "Well.
 The first thing that has to go is the animation sequence."
-Disney replied, "Pamela, the ship has sailed".
+Disney replied, "Pamela, that ship has sailed."

 Travers so disliked the Disney adaptation and the way she felt she had been treated during the production that when producer Cameron Mackintosh approached her years later about making the British stage musical, she acquiesced only on conditions that British writers alone and no one from the original film production were to be directly involved.
 That specifically excluded the Sherman Brothers from writing additional songs for the production.
 However, original songs and other aspects from the 1964 film were allowed to be incorporated into the production.
-Those points were even stipulated in her last will and testament.
+Those points were later stipulated in her last will and testament.

-In a 1977 interview on the BBC radio programme Desert Island Discs, Travers remarked about the film, "I've seen it once or twice, and I've learned to live with it.
+In the 1977 interview on the BBC's Desert Island Discs, Travers remarked about the film, "I've seen it once or twice, and I've learned to live with it.
 It's glamorous and it's a good film on its own level, but I don't think it is very like my books."

 Later films

-The 2013 motion picture Saving Mr. Banks is a dramatised retelling of both the working process during the planning of Mary Poppins and of Travers's early life, drawing parallels with Mary Poppins and that of the author's childhood.
-The movie stars Emma Thompson as P. L. Travers and Tom Hanks as Walt Disney.
+The 2013 film Saving Mr. Banks is a dramatised retelling of both the working process during the planning of Mary Poppins and of Travers's early life, drawing parallels with Mary Poppins and that of the author's childhood.
+The film stars Emma Thompson as P. L. Travers and Tom Hanks as Walt Disney.
+Thompson considered it the most challenging of her career because she had "never really played anyone quite so contradictory or difficult before," but found the complicated character "a blissful joy to embody."

 In 2018, 54 years after the release of the original Mary Poppins film, a sequel was released titled Mary Poppins Returns, with Emily Blunt starring as Mary Poppins.
-The film is set 25 years after the events of the first film, in which Mary Poppins returns to help Jane and Michael one year after a family tragedy.
+The film, in which Mary Poppins returns to help Jane and Michael one year after a family tragedy, is set 25 years after the events of the first film.